Introduction

 Create the GitHub Repository

-To use GitHub Pages with your personal GitHub domain, create a new public repository named:
+For a personal GitHub Pages site, create a public repository named:

 Replace username with your actual GitHub username.